typicode/husky/docs/README.md

 You can `echo $PATH` in your terminal and configure your app to use the same value.

-If you've installed your command using `brew`, see the [FAQ](https://docs.brew.sh/FAQ) to make your command available to your app.
+If you've installed your command using `brew`, see the [Homebrew FAQ](https://docs.brew.sh/FAQ) to make your command available to your app.

 Finally, if you're using a script for managing versions like `nvm`, `n`, `rbenv`, `pyenv`, ... you can use `~/.huskyrc` to load the necessary before running hooks.